 Discounted services are available by appointment only to qualifying, low-income pet guardians.
 Apply to qualify here.

-Our Lynn & Dolores McCoskey Spay and Neuter Clinic is located at our Walnut Creek headquarters and is open to the public by appointment.
+Our Lynn & Dolores McCoskey Spay and Neuter Clinic is located at our Walnut Creek headquarters and is open by appointment to qualifying pet guardians.
 We also offer affordable spay/neuter surgeries on-board the 33′ long Stephen Ball Mobile Clinic at scheduled events.

 Credit or debit cards and cash are accepted.
 Payment is due at the time of services.
 No checks, please.